nurselaine/caps/README.md

   - Create event emitters and listeners to notify
     - Event Handlers:
       - PICKUP
+        - will emit from vendor
+        - will listen from server
+        - will emit to driver
       - IN-TRANSIT
+        - will emit from driver
+        - will ALSO emit DELIVERED from driver
+        - will listen from server
       - DELIVERED
+        - will listen from server
+        - will emit to vendor

 #### User Stories